kamperh/bayes_gmm/readme.rst

 References and notes
 --------------------
+If you use this code, please cite:

+- H. Kamper, A. Jansen, S. King, S. Goldwater, "Unsupervised lexical clustering of speech segments using fixed-dimensional acoustic embeddings", to appear in Proceedings of the IEEE Spoken Language Technology Workshop, 2014.

 In the code, references are made to the following:

 - K. P. Murphy, "Conjugate Bayesian analysis of the Gaussian distribution,"